 For example, a BAC of the following may result in:

 - 0.05 = feelings of warmth and relaxation, intensified emotions, lowered inhibitions

 - 0.08 = impairment of speech, balance, vision, and reaction time; illegal to drive at this level

 - 0.12 = vomiting, motor skills are impaired, increased aggression

-Alcohol depresses the nervous system and affects the ability to breathe or prevent choking through the gag reflex.
-High levels of alcohol can stop these functions.
+Alcohol, when consumed at high rates, depresses the nervous system and affects the ability to breathe or engage the gag reflex that can prevent choking.
+High levels of alcohol can completely stop these functions.
 Even after someone stops drinking, alcohol is in their system and can be fatal.
-If you see someone experiencing the following symptoms, call for help immediately:
+If you see someone experiencing the following symptoms, their lives are at serious risk and help is needed immediately: